aaronjpotter93/CS50/README.md

 # CS50

-Here is a collection of my projects that I've worked on so far in school's private repository into this public one
+I have compiled a collection of the projects I have worked on so far in my school's private repository and made them publicly available in this repository

 Course Title and Description:
 CS50's Introduction to Computer Science